 Why do we forget?

-So why do our brains spend so much energy storing memories, but also spend so much energy trying to forget information?
+So why do our brains expend so much energy on storing memories, but also spend so much energy trying to forget information?

 “If you’re trying to navigate the world and your brain is constantly bringing up multiple conflicting memories, that makes it harder for you to make an informed decision.”

 The second way forgetting helps us to make better decisions is by allowing us to generalize past events to new ones.
-In artificial intelligence this principle is called regularization and it works by creating simple computer models that prioritize core information but eliminate specific details when analysing huge data sets, allowing for wider application.
+In artificial intelligence, this principle is called regularization and it works by creating simple computer models that prioritize core information but eliminate specific details when analyzing huge data sets, allowing for wider application.

 Says Richards: “We always idealize the person who can smash a trivia game, but the point of memory is not being able to remember who won the Stanley Cup in 1972.

 “The point of memory is to make you an intelligent person who can make decisions given the circumstances, and an important aspect in helping you do that is being able to forget some information.”

 Correction: Please note we have changed the previous heading “Being forgetful is actually a sign you are unusually intelligent, according to scientific research” to “Forgetful?
 It may be helping you make smarter decisions, study says”.
 We also updated the introduction.
 We made the changes after an editorial review of our articles reporting on scientific research studies to make sure the headings properly reflect the research findings.
 Have you seen other articles by Ideapod that need to be corrected?
 You can let us know here.